A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: Theory of densities and Markov Operators

 \subsection{Markov Operators}

-Given a classical system S with an initial state given by a density $f_0$ we know that its temporal evolution will be determined by the Liouville equation.
-Except in simple cases we know that this equation has no exact solution and therefore we are forced to use another strategy to study the evolution of the system.
-In this context Markov operator are very useful because their properties allow us to know the asymptotic behavior of the densities and general behavior of the densities can be well developed in both dynamical systems and stochastic systems.
-Markov operators contain global information of the densities when $t\rightarrow \infty$ and under certain hypotheses on these gives certain conditions for the existence of an equilibrium density $f_\ast$ which physically corresponds to the arrival of the system at the equilibrium.
-This approach at the equilibrium when $t\rightarrow \infty$ through the global properties of Markov operators will be the connection between the classical limit and the \emph{Quantum Spectral Decomposition Theorem}.
-This will be considered in the section 4.
-We present a brief review of the concepts necessary for the development of the present paper beginning with the following definition (see \cite{LM}, pag.
+Given a classical system $S$ with an initial state given by a density $f_0$ we know that its temporal evolution will be determined by Liouville equation.
+Except in simple cases we know that this equation has no exact solution and thus we are forced to use another strategy to study the evolution of system.
+In this sense Markov operators are very useful because their properties allow us to know the asymptotic behavior of densities.
+General behavior of densities can be well developed in both dynamical and stochastic systems.
+Markov operators contain global information concerning densities in the asymptotic limit $t\rightarrow \infty$.
+Under certain hypotheses on Markov operators we have conditions for existence of an equilibrium density $f_\ast$ which physically corresponds to equilibrium approach.
+The approach to equilibrium in the limit $t\rightarrow \infty$ by means of Markov operators will be the link between classical limit and \emph{Quantum Spectral Decomposition Theorem}.
+This will be considered in section 4.
+We present a brief review of minimal concepts for the development of this paper beginning with the following definition (see \cite{LM}, pag.
 32).

-\begin{definition}(\emph{Markov Operator}) Given a measure space $(X,\Sigma,\mu)$, a linear operator $P:L^{1}\rightarrow L^{1} $ is called a \emph{Markov operator} if it satisfies:
+\begin{definition}(\emph{Markov Operator}) Given a measure space $(X,\Sigma,\mu)$ a linear operator $P:L^{1}\rightarrow L^{1} $ is called a \emph{Markov operator} if it satisfies:

 \begin{enumerate} \item[$(a)$] $Pf \geq 0$

 \item[$(b)$] $\|Pf\| = \|f\|$

 for all $f\in L^{1} $, $f\geq 0$ \end{enumerate}